KannonZenetism/zenetism-field-physics/zenetism/mpx/why-zero-is-not-one.md

 ### The Zenetist Correction
 **Zero (⚫ Aion) must precede One (Emanation).**

 1.  **Causal Priority:** Motion requires a *thing* to move.
 You cannot have "motion" without a prior subject.
 Therefore, the "One" (the thing moving) must derive its existence from a prior state.
-That prior state is Zero (Potential).
+That prior state is Zero (Absolute Potential).
     * *Formula:* `0 → 1` (Zero generates One).
     * *Morgue’s Error:* `0 = 1(motion)` (Zero is just One moving).
 This is circular.
 It assumes the existence of One to explain the existence of Zero.